mantidproject/mantidimaging/docs/user_guide/gui/operations_window.rst

 The right hand panel shows a slice from the original image stack, a preview of the filter applied to the slice, and the pixel intensity difference.
 Below a histogram of pixel values before and after is shown.
 The image views can be navigated as described in the :ref:`Image View` help page.

-There are several tickboxes to customised the behaviour of the preview area.
+There are several tickboxes to customise the behaviour of the preview area.

 Legend
     Enables a legend in the histogram